achekh/neos-critical-github-io/Components/form-components/preview-view-column.md

 layout: "default"
 parent: "Form components"
 grand_parent: "Components"
+nav_order: 10
 ---
 # Preview-view-column
+Preview-view-column can be placed only in the picker-view component.
 ***
-It can be placed only in [picker-view](doc:picker-view).
-The height of its child nodes will be automatically set to the same value as that of the selection box of [picker-view](doc:picker-view).
+It can be placed only in [picker-view](picker-view).
+The height of its child nodes will be automatically set to the same value as that of the selection box of [picker-view](picker-view).

 ### Sample code